croservices/cro/docs/reference/cro-tools-template.md

 short name `Option` for convenience; `Cro::Tools::Template::Option` is its fully qualified name).
 Each option needs:

-* An `id` (used to identify it in the comamnd line options, and used to pass it back to your template)
+* An `id` (used to identify it in the command line options, and used to pass it back to your template)
 * A `name` (used to present to the user when prompting for the option)
 * A `type` (should be one of `Bool`, `Int`, or `Str`, or some `subset` type